Oberwolfach Reports - OWR

 The extended abstracts should keep an informal style and reflect eventually the provisional status of the presented results.
 We encourage also to include open questions and conjectures in order to promote new research problems.
 The added references should provide the necessary background and point to related papers.

-The organisers point out a reporter (Berichterstatter) and ask the speakers to send an abstract of their talks as a Latex document by email to the reporter within four weeks upon completion of the workshop.
-This can also be taken into consideration when submitting a proposal for a talk, such that the additional work for the speakers after the workshop will be minimized.
+The organizers point out a reporter (Berichterstatter) and ask the speakers to send an abstract of their talks as a Latex document by email to the reporter within four weeks upon completion of the workshop.
+This can also be taken into consideration when submitting a proposal for a talk, such that the additional work for the speakers after the Workshop will be minimized.

-We should like to ask the organisers, the reporter and the authors (i.e. the workshop speakers) to take a look at our guidelines concerning the format and the editing process of OWR.
+We should like to ask the organizers, the reporter and the authors (i.e. the Workshop speakers) to take a look at our guidelines concerning the format and the editing process of OWR.
 We strongly urge the reporter and the authors to use our latex template for OWR.
-In case of further questions do not hesitate to contact us at firstname.lastname@example.org, please.
+In case of further questions do not hesitate to contact us at firstname.lastname@example.org.